12-Month Momentum on Indian Stocks: 17.68% CAGR Over 25 Years

 Limitations

-14% cash periods in early data.
-Coverage of Indian markets in FMP's database is thinner before 2004.
-The strategy was in cash for several early periods.
-This partially explains the outsized early-year returns, the portfolio was concentrated in only the highest-quality momentum names when it did invest.
+18% cash periods in early data.
+Coverage of NSE in FMP's database is thinner before 2004.
+The strategy was in cash for the first few years and several subsequent periods.
+This reduces exposure during those windows.

 Emerging market structural risks.
 FPI limits, SEBI regulatory changes, and market access restrictions are real ongoing factors that can change the investability of this strategy.
 The historical backtest doesn't account for these.